Skip to content

 Query Execution Process

-When initiating a SQL query from sources such as Workbench, Atlas, Minerva-CLI, JDBC, or Lens App UI, the query is seamlessly directed to the Minerva Gateway Service.
+When initiating a SQL query from sources such as Workbench, Minerva-CLI, JDBC, or Lens App UI, the query is seamlessly directed to the Minerva Gateway Service.
 The Gateway Service conducts a thorough analysis of the query and the associated tables, forwarding it to the Minerva Clusters for execution.
 Furthermore, the Gateway Service facilitates data policy decisions, including Masking and Filtering policies.
 Once the analysis is completed, the query is seamlessly passed on to the Minerva Cluster for execution.

 Themis